EDUCE-UBC/workshops_R/README.md

 * modify the various features of a graphic, and
 * save your graphic in various formats

-We recommend this workshop be given across 6 hours as 3 x 2 hour sessions.
+We recommend this workshop be given across 6 hours in 2-3 sessions.
 Participants with little to no prior experience should consider taking or reviewing our "Introduction to R" workshop prior to this tidyverse series.

 ## Reproducible research